wstool/wst/README.md

 execution information.
 This design allows a single Server to be instantiated as multiple Services, each with potentially unique configurations.
 Services are executed within Sandboxes, leveraging the Server's definitions to ensure consistent management and operation.

-#### Environments

-An Environment is a higher-level abstraction that groups together Sandboxes of a specific type, facilitating communication and interaction among services deployed within them.
-It serves as a shared context or domain where:

-- For **Local** execution, it might represent a specific filesystem root where configurations are stored.
-- In **Docker**, it could imply a shared network that allows containerized services to communicate.
-- For **Kubernetes**, it generally encompasses a namespace, providing a unified operational scope for deployments.

-The concept of an Environment is essential for managing and scaling our application's deployment across different execution contexts.
-It allows for a cohesive management layer that abstracts the underlying complexities of service interaction and network communication, ensuring that services can seamlessly discover and communicate with each other regardless of their deployment context.